Constraints on the AGN flares as sources of ultra-high energy cosmic rays from the Fermi-LAT observations: Data and method

 \section{Data and method}

 The goal of the present work is to investigate whether AGNs can be possible sources of UHECRs with $E>10^{20}$~eV even in the case of the lightest (protonic) composition.
-Only sources with some extreme properties can accelerate protons to these energies \cite{Hillas1984, Ptitsyna2010} and the closest stationary source of the kind resides far out the GZK volume $V_{\mathrm{GZK}}$, which we define as a sphere with a radius $R_{\mathrm{GZK}}=150~$Mpc -- a mean attenuation free path of a particle with the \textit{initial} energy of $10^{20}$ eV.
+Only sources with some extreme properties can accelerate protons to these energies \cite{Hillas1984, Ptitsyna2010} and the closest stationary source of the kind resides far out the GZK volume $V_{\mathrm{GZK}}$\footnote{Selection of $V_\mathrm{GZK}$ is meaningful even in the case of `dying sources' scenario, because GZK horizon is set by the interaction of UHECRs with the photon background and does not depend on the properties of the sources}, which we define as a sphere with a radius $R_{\mathrm{GZK}}=150~$Mpc -- a mean attenuation free path of a particle with the \textit{initial} energy of $10^{20}$ eV.
 However, strong flares of AGNs can possibly accelerate protons to the very highest energies \cite{Farrar2009,Waxman2009}.
 First, the threshold in luminosity which corresponds to the cosmic ray energy $E>10^{20}$~eV shall be defined.
 Let us consider a spherical blob within a jet.
 We assume that both particle acceleration and emission of the radiation take place in this blob.
 Let its radius and the magnetic field strength be $R', B'$ where the primes indicate the comoving reference frame.
 The stringent constraints on the size of the acceleration region and strength of the magnetic field \cite{Hillas1984} can be written out as follows:

 where $E'$ is the UHECR energy in the comoving frame, $Z$ is the charge of the particle (for the moment, we consider protons, but we keep $Z$ for generality).
 Next, let us connect the radiative luminosity $L_\mr{r}$ (by which we mean the synchrotron luminosity) to the energy of UHECR.
 Radiative luminosities in the observer's and comoving frames are related as $L_\mr{r} = L'_\mr{r} \Gamma^4$.
 If the radiation energy density in the blob is $U'_\mr{r}$ then the flux from the unit surface area is $(c/4)U'_\mr{r}$ and the luminosity of the spherical blob is $L'_\mr{r} = \pi R'^2 c U'_\mr{r}$, or, assuming energy equipartition between radiation and magnetic field, $L'_\mr{r} = \pi R'^2 c U'_\mr{b} = \pi R'^2 c B'^2/8\pi \geq (c/8)(E'/Ze)^2$.
 Since $E' = E/\Gamma$, we finally obtain